Bio1M/Bio1M.github.io/speciation_ans.md

 C. When one population has greater mating success than the other

-* D. When hybrids have lower fitness than either parent population
+* D. When hybrids have lower fitness when either parent population

 E. Under any of the above conditions